Skip to content

 Commands:

-init [options] Initialize Lien in current directory
+init [options] Initialize Lien in the current directory

-index [options] Index your codebase
+index [options] Index the codebase for lexical search and structural analysis

-status Show indexing status
+status [options] Show indexing status and statistics

-complexity Analyze code complexity
+complexity [options] Analyze code complexity

 help [command] display help for command